Global Shares Higher As Fed Begins Meeting And Japan Hikes Rates - UrduPoint

 Global Shares Higher As Fed Begins Meeting And Japan Hikes Rates

-US and European shares inched higher Tuesday as the US Federal Reserve began a policy making meeting and Japan raised interest rates for the first time in 17 years
+US and European shares advanced Tuesday, with the S&P 500 notching a fresh record as the US Federal Reserve began a policy making meeting and Japan raised interest rates for the first time in 17 years

-London, (UrduPoint / Pakistan Point News - 19th Mar, 2024) US and European shares inched higher Tuesday as the US Federal Reserve began a policy making meeting and Japan raised interest rates for the first time in 17 years.
+New York, (UrduPoint / Pakistan Point News - 20th Mar, 2024) US and European shares advanced Tuesday, with the S&P 500 notching a fresh record as the US Federal Reserve began a policy making meeting and Japan raised interest rates for the first time in 17 years.

-US stock markets were slightly higher at midday, while Paris, Frankfurt and London all closed their day marginally higher.
+After a positive day on European bourses, all three major Wall Street indices climbed, shrugging off a lackluster open.

 The Federal Open Markets Committee on Tuesday began two days of discussions, where policymakers are expected to hold firm on interest rates.
 But investors will paying attention Wednesday for indications about the Fed's latest thinking.